- What is CRICOS?

 Standard 6.7 of the National Code of Practice requires the University to ensure that staff members who interact directly with international students are aware of the University’s obligations under the ESOS framework and the potential implications for students arising from the exercise of these obligations.

-Under the ESOS National Code, the University is required to ensure that the marketing of its programs is professional, accurate, and maintains the integrity and reputation of the University and the Australian education industry.
+Under the National Code 2018, the University is required to ensure that the marketing of its programs is not false or misleading and is consistent with Australian consumer law.

-The University must also recruit students in an ethical and responsible manner and provide information that enables prospective students to make informed decisions about studying in Australia.
+The University must also recruit students responsibly, ensuring students are appropriately qualified for the program in which they seek enrolment, and provide sufficient information to enable prospective students to make informed decisions about studying at USC and in Australia.

-USC’s CRICOS Provider Number 01595D must appear on all documentation (both print and electronic) produced for distribution including promotional materials and program information.
+USC’s CRICOS registered name and Provider Number 01595D must appear on all material (both in print and electronic) produced for distribution for the purposes of providing or offering to provide a program to an overseas student, inviting a student to undertake or apply for a program, or indicating it is willing or able to provide a program to overseas students.
 Individual program CRICOS codes must also be included on any documentation that makes reference to a CRICOS registered program.

-CRICOS registration, enrolment, monitoring course progress and completion within expected duration of study
+CRICOS registration, formalisation of enrolment and visa requirements including, monitoring course progress and completion within expected duration of study

 The ESOS Act requires that the University ensures onshore international students are enrolled in the correct load according to the requirements of their Student visa.

-International students on a Student visa may complete a maximum of 25 percent of their program via online courses or distance courses and must be enrolled in at least one on campus course in every compulsory study period.
+International students on a Student visa may complete a maximum of one third of their program via online or distance courses and must be enrolled in at least one course that is not by distance or online in every compulsory study period unless the student is completing the final course in their program.

-International students on a Student visa must meet minimum program progress standards, or risk being reported to the Department of Immigration and Border Protection (DIBP) which may place the validity of the visa at risk.
+International students on a Student visa must meet minimum program progress standards, or risk being reported to the Department of Home Affairs (DOHA) which may place the validity of the visa at risk.
 The University must ensure an Academic Intervention Strategy is implemented to identify and support students who are at risk of failing to meet minimum program progress standards.

-The University is required to monitor the study load of international students to ensure that they can complete the program within the expected course duration, as registered on CRICOS and as identified by the length of their Student visa.
-Monitoring of student load and progress is undertaken by USC International in conjunction with other university divisions and in accordance with the University’s Monitoring Academic Progress and Exclusion - Academic Policy.
+The University is required to monitor the study load of international students to ensure that they can complete the program within the expected program duration, as registered on CRICOS and as identified by the length of their Student visa.
+Monitoring of student load and progress is undertaken by Student Services and Engagement in conjunction with other university divisions and in accordance with the University’s Monitoring Academic Progress and Exclusion - Academic Policy.

-If a Student visa holder is granted course credit, and this results in a shortening of the student's course, USC International will report the student's new expected course duration to DIBP, who may then reduce the student's visa duration.
+If a Student visa holder is granted course credit, and this results in a shortening of the student's program, USC International will report the student's new expected course duration via PRISMS, this may result in a reduction of the student's visa duration.

 Deferment, suspension or cancellation

-USC International must be advised when a student changes or cancels their enrolment.
-International students can only defer or temporarily suspend their enrolment where compassionate or compelling circumstances apply.
-Any changes to a student's enrolment status must be reported to the Department of Education and the change may affect the student’s visa.
+USC International must be advised when a student changes their program or cancels their enrolment as changes to a student's enrolment status must be reported to the Department of Education and Training via PRISMS and the change may affect the student’s visa.

 Complaints and appeals

-Under the ESOS National Code 2007, international students have the right to access an appropriate internal complaints and appeal process.
-This requirement is satisfied by the Student Complaints and Appeals - Governing Policy and the Student Complaints and Appeals - Procedures.
+Under the National Code 2018, international students have the right to access an appropriate internal complaints and appeals process.
+This requirement is satisfied by the below grievance policies:

 Students who are not satisfied with the outcome arising from the University’s internal complaints and appeals process, may refer their appeal or complaint to a relevant external agency.

-In addition, the availability of complaints and appeals processes does not remove a student’s right to take action under Australia’s consumer protection laws.
+In addition, the availability of complaints and appeals processes does not affect the rights of a student to take action under Australian Consumer Law if the Australian Consumer Law applies.

 International students may not be permitted to transfer between registered providers within the first six months of their principal program of study unless they meet specific criteria.